gbif/ipt/DwCAHowToGuide.md

 ## Registration of DwC-As with GBIF

 An entry for the resource must be made in the GBIF Registry that enables the resource to be discoverable and accessible.
+Each new registration needs to be associated with a publishing organization that has been formally endorsed by a GBIF Participant Node manager.
+This is a simple quality control step required by the GBIF Participant Node Managers Committee.

-The IPT and GBIF API support automatic registration for these options.
-Otherwise if you are publishing DwC-As manually, please send an email to <mailto:helpdesk@gbif.org> with the following information:
+Fortunately, the IPT and GBIF API support automatic registration for datasets.
+Otherwise if you are publishing DwC-As manually, initiate registration by sending an email to <mailto:helpdesk@gbif.org> with the following information:

 1. Dataset title
 2. Dataset description (copied from metadata file)